WittyCC/pizzeria/README.md

 ## Description

-_A webpage that accepts input where a user can choose a size to order a pizza and choose one or more individual toppings and see the final cost for the order_
+_A webpage that accepts input where a user can choose a size to order a pizza and one or more individual toppings and see the final cost for the order_

 ## Setup/Installation Requirements